What is a Visual Inspection?

 Most home inspection companies will require that you to allow at least a half hour to an hour for the walk-through.
 At that time, the inspector should highlight the home’s features, identify any items which need to be addressed and answer any questions you may have regarding the home.
 Because of our construction, renovation, and trades background, The Inspector - Home Inspection Services is able to offer practical advice regarding repairs and maintenance.

 As mentioned above, most home inspection companies will offer some kind of written or electronic home inspection report.
 Our report is in electronic format so you can easily forward it as an attachment to family and friends without the worry of emailing large files.

 There are numerous home inspection companies in the Lower Mainland.
 The Inspector takes pride in providing a thorough and comprehensive home inspection with the most advanced inspection report available on the market.

-During the course of a visual home inspection a variety of tools are used to determine if systems are operational or deficient and where their may be moisture etc...
+During the course of a visual home inspection, a variety of tools are used to determine if systems are operational or deficient and where there may be moisture, etc...